wjziv/wjziv.github.io/content/post/20210705-joshs-challah.md

     - bread
 ---

-My sister's husband Josh didn't actually make this bread.
+My sister's husband Josh didn't actually create this recipe for bread.
 It was only with him that I ever made challah for the first time.
 Proper credit goes to [Beth Ricanati](https://bethricanatimd.com/recipe).

 When we first made this recipe, it had the dense, squishy texture one might expect of an open-oven baked bread with little rise-time.
 I fully intend to return to this recipe with improvements with regard to rise time, baking in a dutch-oven, and weaving to fit inside a small pan.